 Don’t make it into a power struggle, but rather let him get used to the new situation slowly.
 Within a few weeks, you are likely to sit close to the door, reading a book.
 Not an awful way to spend 30 minutes… Then you can try to get out of his sight, but make sure he can still hear you.

-In my experience, this works much better with older babies than trying to play hard ball.
+In my experience, this works much better (and is much quicker!) with older babies than trying to play hard ball.

 Try it and remember the reason why he is fussing – his mind is expanding and he really can’t help it.
 Within a couple of months he will be calmer again and easier to put to bed.
 (Only to become fussier again later on…)

-Good luck, and please let me know how you are doing.
+Good luck, and please let me know how things develop.